Top

 If a VGLI Claim Has Already Been Denied

-Detailed information about denied VGLI claims, appeals, and beneficiary disputes is addressed separately on our Denied VGLI Claim page.
+Detailed information about denied VGLI claims, appeals, and beneficiary disputes is addressed on our Denied VGLI Claim page.

 Frequently Asked Questions About VGLI

-Does VGLI cover suicide?
+Does VGLI cover death by suicide

-Does VGLI require a medical exam?
+Does VGLI require a medical exam

-Can VGLI coverage be reduced?
+Can VGLI coverage be reduced

 Free Case Evaluation Contact Us!